-A new class of blood thinners and two new devices lower the high risk of stroke in people with atrial fibrillation (AFib).
-Duke doctors were involved in several of the studies that led to FDA approval for two of the new drugs, and are among the first in the region to offer the new devices to people with atrial fibrillation.
+A new class of blood thinners and devices lower the high risk of stroke in people with atrial fibrillation (AFib).
+Duke doctors were involved in several of the studies that led to FDA approval for two of the newer drugs, and were among the first in the region to offer the new devices to people with atrial fibrillation.

 Only 50% of AFib Patients on Medication to Prevent Stroke

 Nearly three million people in the U.S. have atrial fibrillation, and their risk for stroke is five times higher than people without the heart rhythm disorder.
 That’s because the rapid, irregular heartbeats that define atrial fibrillation can cause blood clots to form, which lead to stroke.